 Audrey was the Cantorial Soloist of the Chevrat Torah Services at Temple Sinai Congregation in Toronto and led their services for 10 years.
 She also officiated as High Holiday Cantor in Canada and the United States, leading Reform, Reconstructionist and Conservative synagogue services for over 16 years.

 Audrey accompanied a March of the Living Toronto contingent as their musical leader of “Expression through Song” and has performed numerous times at Baycrest Centre, entertaining residents and their families with Yiddish melodies, Cantorial selections, Broadway tunes and contemporary Hebrew pieces.

-In addition to her role as the Cantorial/Spiritual Leader of Am Shalom, Audrey works closely with the vibrant religious school and synagogue choir, sharing her extensive knowledge of Torah and music.
-She is currently engaged in classes and is studying to become a Rabbi.
+In addition to her role as the Rabbi/Cantor/Spiritual Leader of Am Shalom, Audrey works closely with the vibrant religious school and synagogue choir, sharing her extensive knowledge of Torah and music.

 Audrey performs Jewish and inter-faith weddings as well as baby namings, bar mitzvah and bat mitzvah ceremonies, funerals and unveilings.
 She is certified by the province of Ontario to solemnize marriages.

 You can go to her wedding website here: audreykaufman.com